christina-mifsud/box-office/README.md

 - [ ] "SOLD OUT" shows should be greyed out with a label of "SOLD OUT" in place of the "BOOK NOW" button.
 You should also **not** be able to click on these tiles
 - [ ] Show tiles on the same row should all be equal height

-## Endpoints
+## Available endpoints

-### List all showings
+### List all showings - `/api/shows/all-open` `GET`

-The `/api/shows/all-open` endpoint serves an array of shows objects.
-On each object you will find a `see_tickets_url_infos` property that stores an array of booking links.
+You will need to use the `/api/shows/all-open` endpoint, which serves the array of show objects.
+On each object, you will find a `see_tickets_url_infos` property that stores an array of booking links.
 If this array is empty, then that show should appear as "SOLD OUT".
 If there are items in the array, then you should pick the url with a subdomain of `tktsonline.seetickets.com` as the booking link and if that is not available fallback to using the `officiallondontheatre.seetickets.com` url.
+You can access this data through the provided development server.

 ## Setup ⚙️

-### Install dependencies ⚙️
+### Install dependencies

 1. Go to the root of the repository.
 1. Run `npm install`